Nerdmaster/terminal/README.md

 ===

 - Completely standalone key / line reader:
-  - There's no need to include the whole crypto package
+  - Unlike the Go ssh/terminal package, this is pretty simple (no inclusion of all those other crypto libraries)
-  - Uses io.Reader instead of forcing raw terminal access, so you can listen to an SSH socket, build a local binary that reads keys, or convert any stream of bytes to keystrokes
+  - Unlike many all-in-one terminal packages (like termbox), this uses io.Reader instead of forcing raw terminal access, so you can listen to an SSH socket, read from a raw terminal, or convert any arbitrary stream of raw bytes to keystrokes
+  - Unlike just about every key-reader I found, you're not tied to a specific output approach; this terminal package is designed to be output-agnostic.
 - Parses a wide variety of keys, tested in Windows and Linux, over ssh connections and local terminals
 - Handles unknown sequences without user getting "stuck" (after accidentally hitting Alt+[, for instance)
-- This is first and foremost a key/line *reader*: you aren't forced to use a specific approach for your output

 Readers
 ===